Debt Release Letter (How to Write) Free Samples

 • The loan reference number/account number

-• The date which the debt was paid
+• The date on which the debt was paid

 • A closing signature

-Although creditors are obliged to collect every debt owed by their clients, the law restricts the methods used to collect them by the Fair Debt Collection Practices Act; the laws do not relieve debtors from paying what they owe.
-Creditors also have a right to call the debtor and demand for the payment and sue the debtors in court when it is necessary.
+Although creditors are obliged to collect every debt owed by their clients, the law restricts the methods used to collect them under the Fair Debt Collection Practices Act; the laws do not relieve debtors from paying what they owe.
+Creditors also have a right to call the debtor, demand for the payment and sue the debtors in court when it is necessary.

 • The law does not allow the collection agency to discuss the amount of debt you owe with your employers, family, and friends.

-• The law prohibits using abusive words, threats, slurs or insults, or even profane language when collecting debts.
+• The law prohibits using abusive words, threats, slurs, insults, or even profane language when collecting debts.
 The debtor can always file a complaint in court if there is any evidence of harassment.

 • The debtor should not completely ignore the creditor or the collector.
 He or she should indicate when it is appropriate to be called.